 In most countries cell phone numbers are not geographical.
 Instead they have their own unique codes/starting digits used nationwide.
-This is not the case for several countries: Argentina, Brazil, Canada, Mexico, USA and some Caribbean nations.
-In these countries you can not differentiate a cell number from a landline because they all use area codes.
+This is not the case for: Argentina, Brazil, Canada, Mexico, USA and some Caribbean nations.
+In these countries you can not tell a cell number from a landline because they all use area codes.

-If you were given a cell number starting with zero you must drop this digit.
+If you have been given a cell number starting with zero leave it out of your dialing sequence.

 For example, this UK number 0700 000 0000 will work when dialed from the UK.
 From any other country, dial it without the initial zero: +44 700 000 0000.

 Use our top navigation to visit the country you want to dial to and you'll find information on what cell phone numbers look like over there for most countries.